 Theme-based roadmap for leadership and sales

 Know what is expected when you are reporting roadmap to the leadership team.
 This one is simple and shows broad themes of work you'll deliver in the coming quarters.

 Sales team also use this roadmap (in addition to the "what's coming" view).
 This cuts down on a lot of the “Where are we going?” conversations with the product team and helps them get prospects excited about where we are heading.

 Add high level projects to Receptive

 If you're looking to share higher level projects under each theme in your roadmap to share publicly, with customers, or just internal teams, you can add higher level items to Receptive and move them to "building" or "planned".

 Then just add those themes to the roadmap, broken out by quarter or "short term" & "long term" buckets, etc:

 "Developing only" theme-based roadmap

-This version of the graphical view is very easy to keep updated and provides a quick look at what you're building.
+This version is very easy to keep updated and provides a quick look at what you're building.